FusionAuth/fusionauth-site/site/_posts/2020-08-20-building-profile-portal-with-flask-oauth-apis.md

 FLASK_APP=oauth.py python3 -m flask run
 ```

-You should see this in the terminal:
+You should see this output:

 ```
  * Serving Flask app "oauth.py"